Build-Squad/solana-ruby/README.md

 By providing options, you can control the nature of the returned data and the reliability of the query.

+### Filters Parameter

+The filters parameter allows you to specify conditions for querying token accounts.
+Some common filter types include:

+    # Mint Filter: Filter by a specific token mint.
+This retrieves accounts holding tokens of that mint.
+    filters = { mint: 'TokenMintPublicKey' }

+    # Program Filter: Filter by a specific program (e.g., the token program).
+    filters = { programId: 'TokenProgramPublicKey' }

+## Default Options

+Several methods have optional parameters where default options are defined in the client.
+These options can be customized or overridden when calling the methods, but if left unspecified, the client will use its internal defaults.

 ## Available Methods

 The following methods are supported by the SolanaRuby::HttpClient: